 The Twenty Ninth: What's your favorite type of event or client to work for?

 Sarah: So far, I’ve really liked doing bridal makeup.
 I like establishing the connection between a woman’s makeup and her personality, which is especially important on a wedding day!
 I’ve also gotten some of the most flattering feedback from my work in bridal.
 “I’ve never felt more beautiful in my whole life!”
 “This is what I’ve always dreamed of!”
 There aren’t many jobs where you hear that kind of thing at the end of a project!
 It’s nice.
 In NYC, I’ll be excited to experiment with all different sorts of makeup jobs and clients, as there are so many thriving industries here!
+Sarah: At the MAKE UP FOR EVER Academy, we just finished learning body painting.
+It was interesting going from learning how to be a better makeup artist to learning to be a painter, and on a live canvas at that!
+It’ll be cool to see how such different expressions of the same craft will inform & strengthen each other.

 The Twenty Ninth: What's an important lesson/work skill you've learned in doing this over the past couple of years?